scriptype/salinger/README.md

 }
 ```

-Then we would have a `scripts/tasks.js` like this:
+And we would implement chaining logic in `scripts/tasks.js`:

 ```js
 var run = require('salinger').run